 Sometimes when things start to go bad, they can snowball and get out of control in a hurry.
 That’s what happened to Mark Atkinson, who came to New Vision House of Hope in August, 2015.

 Atkinson was going through a divorce and had moved out of his house, planning to live in his car for just a short time while searching for a new place.
-But that’s when budget cuts caused him to be laid off from his IT job in the mayor’s office.
+But that’s when budget cuts caused him to be laid off from his IT job in the mayor’s office, and a bad situation became worse.
 Atkinson was trying to figure out his next move when he happened to run into his brother-in-law on the street, who told him about New Vision House of Hope.

 A FRESH START